-The top notes include bergamot, mandarin, and lilac.
+In the top we find bergamot notes, mandarin, and lilac notes.
 The middle notes: white flowers, tuberose, jasmine, white narcissus, gardenia, lily-of-the-valley and white iris.
 And the base notes are orange blossom, violet, sandalwood, vetiver and musk.

 Inspired by traditional Indian weddings, Byredo’s Flowerhead offers an explosion of floral notes from tuberose, jasmine and rose.
 These combine with angelica seeds, Sicilian lemon and amber to complete this exquisite composition.